MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

 1. Continue using **F10** to **Step Over** each line until you get back to the `main()` function in the other file, and stop on the `cout` line.

-   It looks like the program is doing what's expected: it takes the first number, and divides it by the second.
+   The program is doing what's expected: it takes the first number, and divides it by the second.
 On the `cout` line, hover over the `result` variable or take a look at `result` in the **Autos** window.
 Its value `inf`, which doesn't look right, so let's fix it.
 The `cout` line just outputs whatever value is stored in `result`, so when you step one more line forward using **F10**, the console window displays:

    :::image type="complex" source="./media/calc-vs2019-divide-by-zero-fail.png" alt-text="Screenshot of the Visual Studio Debug Console displaying the result of a division by zero operation.":::
    The app output: Please enter the operation to perform.
 Format: a+b | a-b | a*b | a/b.
 The user entered 5-0.
 The app output: Result is: 5.
 THe user entered 10/0.
 The app output: Result is: inf